-Files — this is a SEO analysis of all your pages that had been scanned.
-Clicking each URL you can go into details and see if there is something interesting going on, like broken links, empty meta data, etc.
+Files — This is an SEO analysis of all your pages that had been scanned.
+Clicking each URL you can go into details and see if there is something interesting going on, like broken links, empty metadata, etc.

-Topics — an informative section where you can see which things is mostly your site about.
-Also, you can consult which pages of your site have most content, and which less.
+Topics — an informative section where you can see which topics covers your website.
+Also, you can consult which pages of your site have the most content, and which less.